arche-ma/arche-ma/README.md

 My name is Serge Lugovik and I'm a backend Python developer.
 I like programming languages, independent art and obscure music.
 This is my personal github page with some of my projects.

-Feel free to write me a message
+Feel free to send me a message.

 <details>
 <summary>Contacts</summary>